tpmatthes/scroll-reaction/README.md

 # Scroll-Reaction.js
 ### Performant, dependency free and fully customizable scroll effects

+**Now with native smooth scrolling!**

 Let’s face it: We develop a lot of single page websites these days.
 Most of them need some sort of navigation, where the current section is highlighted.
+And they need smooth scrolling, too.

 It can be a tedious task: It involves listening to scroll and resize events, updating class names and thinking about edge cases (e.g. unreachable sections).
 And did I mention the perfomance issues of an un-throttled callback function?